Angry Indian Goddesses: Plot

 Freida is a fashion photographer who invites a group of friends to her family's home to announce her wedding.
 The group, from all over India, consists of Madhurita or Mad, a Bollywood singer, Pamela Jaswal or Pammy, a trophy wife, Suranjana or Su, a businesswoman, and Joanna or Jo, an aspiring actress.
 Nargis, an activist, later joins the party.
 The announcement sets off a chain of reactions, letting out hidden secrets from all of the women.
 Freida explains that her father will not join her for the wedding, and Mad's boyfriend, who comes looking for her, explains that she is depressed and suicidal.
 After the announcement, the women descend upon Goa.
 Thus begins an impromptu bachelorette party, and they begin to bond.

 Everything's set for a night of celebration.
-There's only one issue: Frieda won't say who her fiance is.
+There's only one issue: Frieda won't say who her fiancé is.
 As they banter their way through celebration, their conversation, derived entirely from improvisations among the actors, covers everything from sex to street harassment to the buff (and often shirtless) next-door neighbour.

 During the trip, the women are harassed and they react boldly.
 Their harassers are enraged and they are shaken.
 As the holiday progresses, we become acquainted with the women's dreams, desires, fears and, above all, their unwavering bond with one another.